Rick Wakeman: 1976–1980: Second Yes tenure and final A&M albums

-Wakeman's final albums for A&M were released in the late 1970s.
-Rick Wakeman's Criminal Record (1977) is an instrumental rock album (apart from humorous vocals from Bill Oddie) similar to The Six Wives of Henry VIII but loosely based on criminality, and features Yes bandmates Chris Squire on bass and Alan White on drums, with Frank Ricotti on percussion.
-The album went to No. 25 in the UK and No. 28 in the US.
-The track "Birdman of Alcatraz" was used as the theme music to the BBC drama series My Son, My Son and subsequently released as a single.
-Rhapsodies (1979) was recorded in Montreux and released as a double album, with Wakeman playing shorter tracks of varied musical styles.
-It features Bruce Lynch, Frank Gibson Jr., and Tony Visconti as guest musicians.
-It also peaked at No. 25 in the UK.
-After touring with Yes in 1979, and failed attempts at making a new album with the band in Paris and London, Wakeman and Anderson left the group in early 1980.
+Wakeman's final solo releases for A&M Records saw him return to instrumental concepts.
+Rick Wakeman's Criminal Record (1977), loosely themed around criminality, was recorded in Montreux.
+Wakeman recorded his keyboard tracks first, before inviting Yes bandmates Chris Squire and Alan White to contribute bass and drums to the album's first side.
+Instead of providing preconceived arrangements, Wakeman granted the rhythm section complete creative freedom, intentionally leaving the studio entirely while they tracked their parts.
+"The Breathalyser" features a humorous guest vocal from comedian Bill Oddie.
+The album reached No. 25 in the UK and No. 28 in the US; its track "Birdman of Alcatraz" gained further recognition when it was used as the theme to the BBC television drama series My Son, My Son and subsequently released as a single.
+Wakeman's final effort for the label, the double album Rhapsodies (1979), was also recorded in Montreux and featured shorter tracks spanning diverse musical styles, with Bruce Lynch, Frank Gibson Jr., and Tony Visconti appearing as guest musicians.
+It peaked at No. 25 in the UK.
+Following a 1979 tour, Yes attempted to record new material in Paris and London; however, these sessions were ultimately aborted due to deep creative differences and internal friction.
+In early 1980, both Wakeman and lead vocalist Jon Anderson exited the group, concluding Wakeman's second tenure with the band.